aaronkjones/noobs-term/docs/README.md

 In Virtualbox, click the "Show" button.
 You can now run the install command below in a destructible environment.

+## Supported Platforms
+Currently the following platforms are confirmed to be supported
+* Ubuntu
+* macOS
+* Arch Linux

 ## Install
 To install, run this command in your terminal: